 - Walton, “Old Testament Theology for Christians”

-I generally try to post 1–3 times a week and keep a good mix of post topics in these areas.
-If you’d like to learn a bit more about my background, please see my curriculum vitae.
-You can “Subscribe via Email” in the right-hand side bar to automatically receive updates in your inbox whenever there’s new content here.
+If you’d like to learn a bit more about me and my background, please see my curriculum vitae.
+And I’d encourage you to “Subscribe via Email” in the right-hand side bar to automatically receive updates in your inbox whenever there’s new content here.

-Special thanks goes to Eugenio Mazzone for the header photograph here and on the social platforms where it appears.
-Naturally, the views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).
+Lastly, special thanks goes to Eugenio Mazzone for the header photograph here and on the social platforms where it appears.
+And the views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).